 On average, the sale of a house from accepting an offer to completion takes between eight and 12 weeks, although it can take much longer.
 But why does it take so long to sell a house?

-At Property Rescue, we specialise in quick sales, so decided to take a look at exactly where the hold ups occur in the everyday market, from the major moments in the process through to the main complications found when selling and buying homes.
+At Property Rescue, we specialise in quick sales, so we decided to take a look at exactly where the hold-ups occur in the everyday market, from the major moments in the process through to the main complications found when selling and buying homes.

 Below you’ll find the process alongside the average amount of time each aspect takes: